 The 36 month fellowship curriculum includes:

-• 1 month pediatric anesthesia training
+• 1 month of anesthesia

-• 17 cumulative months of research experience
+• 3 months of sedation

 • 3 weeks of vacation per academic year